northwestcoder/firebase2appsheet/README.md

 `echo -n "mylongapikey123890sdflkjw45" > misc/apikey`

-- *Important: Paste your key.json contents into the empty misc/key.json file provided*.
+- *Important: Paste your Firestore key.json contents into the empty ./misc/key.json file provided*.
 The next step will fail otherwise.
 We used the Eclipse Theia cloud shell editor for this step.
 Same comment as previous step regarding fragility.

 - Run cloud build: